 - The APPE is designed to focus on clinical aspects of pharmacy practice.

-- There are a total of eight, 5-week rotations.
-Of these, five are required and three are electives.
+- There are a total of six, 6-week rotations.
+Of these, four are required and two are electives.

 - Required

-- □ Acute care
+- □ Acute care/Medicine

-- Ambulatory care
+- □ Ambulatory care

-- Community patient care (Advanced Community)
+- □ Community patient care (Advanced Community)

-- Description Patient Care Rotation

-- □ Hospital / Health-system
+- □ Hospital / Institutional Health-system

-- \square Electives
+- Electives

-- Diverse opportunities
+- □ Diverse opportunities

-- May have one community pharmacy elective and one advanced community pharmacy elective.
+- □ May have one community pharmacy elective

-- □ May have up to two indirect / non-patient care electives
+- □ May have one specialty elective